 The term persists today even though heavy lead lines are no longer involved.
 On digital platforms, leading is generally referred to as line spacing and involves adjusting pixels rather than pieces of lead.

-While it definitely pays off to get creative with your leading choices, selecting a size that’s not too large or small for the particular project’s needs is an essential part of good typographical design.
+While it pays off to get creative with your leading choices, selecting a size that is not too large or small for the particular project’s needs is an essential part of good typographical design.

 For instance, if you opt for too loose a leading, it may unsettle readers by making your text difficult to parse; or if you select lines that are tightly spaced together it can cause uncomfortable strain on readers’ eyes.